Elu-toasty/discord-bot-guide/assets/docs/Local_support.md

 ### Step 3

-Assuming you are in the root folder of the projec, run:
+Assuming you are in the root folder of the project run:

 `cd source && yarn start` or `cd source && node start`